top of page

 DURATION (and the meaning of "performance based training")

-The duration of the course and the number of dives required are performance-based.
-We train until you are fully prepared to plan and dive autonomously with a teammate, without supervision.
+The course duration and the number of dives required are based on performance, ensuring that you are fully prepared to plan and dive autonomously with a teammate, without supervision.

-Merely performing skills is not enough.
+Simply performing skills is not sufficient.
 Students must demonstrate a high level of mastery in the following areas:

-The evaluation of these qualities is, of course, somewhat subjective and reflects the instructor's perception.
+The evaluation of these qualities is subjective and reflects the instructor's perception.
 CDT Mexico instructors are highly experienced and specialize in teaching cave divers.
-We are attentive to and aware of the efforts our students put forth during this demanding course.
-While we set the bar high, we also guide and support you in reaching it in the shortest possible time, always prioritizing quality and safety.
+They are attentive to the efforts students put forth during this demanding course.
+While standards are high, instructors guide and support students in reaching these standards in the shortest possible time, always prioritizing quality and safety.

 “Train Hard – Dive Easy”